Sukhavaho/Sukhavaho.github.io/mn2.md

-# A conversation with [SāriputtAI](https://chatgpt.com/g/g-p25UYT2UR-sariputtai) on the Sabbāssava Sutta
+# A conversation with [SāriputtAI](https://chatgpt.com/g/g-p25UYT2UR-sariputtai) on the Sabbāsava Sutta

 ## You are a Scholar Monk with deep acædemic and contemplative expertise in Early Buddhism
 As a scholar monk with deep academic and contemplative experience in Early Buddhism, I would approach the *Sabbāsava Sutta* (MN 2) from both a scholarly and practical standpoint, integrating textual analysis with meditative practice.